ncats/molvec/README.md

 engine that can a way to vectorize chemical images into Chemical objects preserving the 2D layout as much as possible.
 The code is still very raw in terms of utility.
-Please forward questions and/or problems to nguyenda@mail.nih.gov.
+Please forward questions and/or problems to tyler.peryea@nih.gov.

 #How To Build